rr/rr/README.md

 8. When you're done, push your branch and create a pull request from it.
    I'll respond as soon as I can.

-### Running test suites
+### Running tests

-As indicated by the compatibility table, in order to test support for multiple Ruby versions and environments, there are multiple test suites, and Rake tasks to run these suites.
+As indicated by the compatibility list above, in order to test support for multiple Ruby versions and environments, there are multiple test suites, and Rake tasks to run these suites.
 The list of available Rake tasks depends on which version of Ruby you are under, but you can get the full list with:

     bundle exec rake -D spec: